Schedule III Drugs

 - • GHB products (a degreasing solvent combined with drain cleaner used to cause intoxication)

 - • Anabolic steroids (synthetic steroids that promote muscle growth) and hormones (often used for weight loss)

 - • Barbiturates (compounds containing limited narcotic quantities, perhaps codeine, opium, or morphine)

 What are the Penalties for Schedule III Drug Possession in Oklahoma?

-In Oklahoma, possession of Schedule III drugs without a prescription can be a felony or a misdemeanor.
+In Oklahoma, possession of Schedule III drugs without a prescription is a misdemeanor.
 Penalties may include a fine of up to $1,000, one year in jail, or both.

 Protect Your Freedom